0800 0567 253

-This 1-year, full-time course is for those who enjoy being creative and have a keen interest in capturing moments in time.
-Photography is woven into the fabric of our daily lives: from advertising images, through editorial and promotional photography, to professionally promoting yourself on social media.
+This one-year, full-time course is for those who enjoy being creative and have a keen interest in capturing moments in time.
+Photography is woven into the fabric of our daily lives: from advertising images through editorial, promotional photography, to professionally promoting yourself via social media.
 This course introduces you to the skills that you need to frame, edit and produce pictures that tell stories.
 We have highly skilled, passionate and practicing photographers who will guide you in your practical work and studies, enabling you to build a portfolio of work.
 You will be introduced to: • Digital photography and editing • Analogue photography and darkroom techniques • Studio photography • Live action/sports photography • Film and animation • Experimental photography, e.g. pinhole cameras and photograms • Contextual studies

 How will I know how I am doing?